Every other Wednesday at 1:00 PM

 March 4, 2019 at 5:15PM, GEAR 26

-Asma Barlas, Ithaca College, will discuss what the Qur'an has to say about women's rights, patriarchy, and sexual equality within a broader context of ongoing global violence against all women.
+Asma Barlas, Ithaca College, discussed what the Qur'an has to say about women's rights, patriarchy, and sexual equality within a broader context of ongoing global violence against all women.

 February 12, 2019 at 6:30 PM, JBHT 147

-Monique Balbuena, University of Oregon, will lecture on the language of Ladino in contemporary Sephardic Latin American literary production.
+Monique Balbuena, University of Oregon, lectured on the language of Ladino in contemporary Sephardic Latin American literary production.

 February 27, 2019 at 4:00 PM, GEAR 258

-Marianna Shreve Simpson, University of Pennsylvania, will explore the Persian concept of "shahkar" with special focus on the role of royal or courtly patronage in its establishment.
+Marianna Shreve Simpson, University of Pennsylvania, explored the Persian concept of "shahkar" with special focus on the role of royal or courtly patronage in its establishment.